-The machine itself is being sold as parts on eBay.
+The machine itself has been sold as parts on eBay.

 The manual is a PDF file of the original User’s Manual for the machine.
 It contains assembly and adjustment instructions, a parts list and exploded view, and very brief instructions on use of the machine.
 It doesn’t have information on specific exercises done with the machine.

 Bektronic was a lesser-known Chinese computer parts supplier fairly widely used back in the 1990s and 2000s.
 Their manuals typically don’t have a brand name (as is true of many Chinese knock-off brands).

 IBM Cobalt-AT 486 Blue Lightning System Board

 IBM actually sold motherboards for building clones for awhile.
 I sold quite a few computers built with these motherboards — they were cheap and fast.
 I still have one which I’m planning on putting on eBay once I get the dead BIOS battery replaced.
 Here is the manual for it:

 Here is the driver disk that came with it.
 It is WinImage format floppy image (1.44 MB), zipped so I could upload it.

 This is a very common generic 16-bit ISA multi-I/O card.
 This particular one was purchased 11/02/93 from Triton for $12.27.
 It has a Winbond chip and is probably typical of many of these cards.

 This is a manual for a generic Oak VGA card from 1991..
 The specs are 1024×768 512K.
 It was originally purchased from IPX Informatic on 12/12/91 for $39.99.
 It is amusing because it is so typical of generic parts of the era: no brand name or manufacturer but including a warranty card.
 They tried very hard to look legit.